Justin S. Weddle

 • The FIFA corruption case

-• U.S. investigation and litigation relating to Brazil’s Lava Jato investigation
+• U.S. litigation related to Brazil’s Lava Jato investigation

-• The KPMG-PCAOB leaks criminal jury trial in the Southern District of New York
+• The KPMG–PCAOB leaks trial in the Southern District of New York

 From 2008 to 2010, Justin served as the U.S. Department of Justice’s Resident Legal Adviser in Bucharest, Romania, focusing on cross-border law enforcement cooperation and information sharing in Southeast Europe.
 He was the lead U.S. representative at multilateral treaty negotiations to create the Southeast European Law Enforcement Center, an international police and customs cooperation center, and worked closely with EU representatives and European prosecutors.